thanasisk/go-ssh-cracker/README.md

 # delaporter

-this is not working atm - check back in a day or two :-) put here so I can continue working on it when not in front of my main workstation
+~~ this is not working atm - check back in a day or two :-) ~~

-bugs:
+This is a rudimentary SSH private key password recovery tool.
+It does not claim to be production quality, as the initial coding was done in a few hours.

+BUGS:

+- does not support DSA SSH keys

--false positives (this is a golang limitation, see the source code) -does not exit when a password is found (FIXED)
+~~does not exit when a password is found (FIXED)~~

+~~ false positives (FIXED) ~~

--code is slow (max I have seen is 411% in an 8-core machine)
+- code is slow (max I have seen is 5 cores in an 8-core machine)